 - Flammable liquids including, but not limited to camp-stove fuel, lamp oil, lighter fluid, propane, gasoline, and paint thinners.

 - Fireworks and other pyrotechnics.

 - Matches, lighters, and other ignitors may not be used under any circumstances in on-campus residential spaces.
-Please refer to the Alcohol, Illegal Drug, Drug Abuse, and Smoking Policy for more information.
+Please refer to the Alcohol and Other Substances Use and Abuse [LINK] for more information.

 - Certain room or residence decorations (see Section A(8) above).

 - Fire Safety.
-The following fire safety code and College policy violations will be subject to disciplinary action, including but not limited to, referral to the Judicial Board.
+The following fire safety code and College policy violations will be subject to disciplinary action, including but not limited to, referral to the Conduct Review Board.
 Restitution or fines may also be assessed.
-If the violation results in personal injury to others, damage to College property, or is a repeat offense of the same violation, the College may report the incident to law enforcement for prosecution or fine:
+If the violation results in personal injury to others, damage to College property, or is a repeat offense of the same violation, in addition to College disciplinary proceedings, the College may report the incident to law enforcement for prosecution or fine:

 - Setting of a Fire: This includes intentional or accidental fires, even those caused by cooking or smoking in approved areas.